 We are happy to publish informed reflections from “young” (and less young) academics, practitioners, activists, and so on, in the form of short texts.
 As a forum for sharing experience and ideas, the blog of the AESOP Young Academics network enables everyone to learn from each other about issues that pertain to spatial planning in both academia, practice, community development and activism.
 The YA blog is a unique outlet for the AESOP community at large and beyond!

 If you wish to publish a post, please send your proposal, together with a link to your webpage and a short profile description of yourself (about 200 characters), to: firstname.lastname@example.org

-We would like to expand our team of moderators and stable contributors: if you are interested, feel free to write us.
+We would like to expand our team of editors and stable contributors: if you are interested, feel free to write us.

 We are waiting for your ideas and proposals at email@example.com.